 - There are nine Vedic planets and planets have rulerships over houses based on the 'Mooltrikona' sign of the planet.
 Therefore, the area of a person's life ruled by a planet is determined by the ascendant of the native.
 For example, the Sun is the lord of the house associated with Leo.
 In addition to this, each planet has general specifications that pertain to that specific planet (for example, the Moon rules felinity).

 - The functional nature of the planets also varies by ascendant.
-If a planet is a functional malefic, then its aspect to another planet is afflicting, and causes adverse effects to that planet.
-Planets ruling the 6th, 8th and 12th houses are functional malefic and afflict planets if the aspect is close (within 5 degrees), even if they are considered "strong."
-The main sufferings in a person's life arise from planets being both weak and afflicted.
+If a planet is a functional malefic, then any other planet that it aspects, is afflicted, leading to adverse effects caused by the afflicted planet.
+Planets ruling the 6th, 8th and 12th houses are functional malefic and afflict other planets, if the aspect is close (within 5°), even if they may otherwise considered to be "strong."
+The main sufferings in a person's life arise from planets that are either weak or afflicted or both.

 - Uranus, Neptune and Pluto do not play a role in Vedic astrology.

 - The aspects for each planet in vary by planet.
-All planets aspect 0 degrees (conjunction) and 180 degrees (opposition).
+All planets aspect 0° (conjunction) and 180° (opposition).
 Other angles are as follows:

 - Vedic astrology considers three kinds of aspects:

 Transit to natal, natal to transit (relevant at times when the two planets involved aspect at different angles) and transit to transit.

 - The house system is sign-based; in other words, a sign never overlaps two houses.

 - Each house has a 'Most Effective Point' or "MEP" which is the degree of the ascendant.
 So if a planet aspects the MEP of a house, it benefits or afflicts the significations of that house, depending on whether it is a functional benefice or functional malefic.